 While the scholarship is awarded to individuals, all candidates must be nominated by their employer to be able to participate.
 The need for training has to be demonstrated in the context of the organisation the applicant is employed by.

 The scholarships are awarded in a competitive selection to highly motivated professionals ‘change makers’ who are in a position to introduce the newly-acquired skills and knowledge into their employing organisation.
-50% of all scholarships are allocated to female applicants.
+At least 50% of all scholarships per country are allocated to female applicants.